 The fleck of doubt she’d felt on the roof caught in her throat again when Kathryn grabbed her hands.

 “Gwennie?”
-Kathryn fixed her with a penetrating look she usually saved for her Hollywood Reporter interviews with recalcitrant movie stars with secrets they’d rather not share.
+Kathryn fixed her with the penetrating look she usually saved for her Hollywood Reporter interviews with recalcitrant movie stars with secrets they’d rather not share.
 “I want to tell you how proud I am of you before things get crazy.”

 Gwendolyn blinked away unexpected tears.
 “You mean ‘drunk’?”